tarunsachdeva/blog/_posts/2018-09-19-leadership-latticework-organization.markdown

 The second layer of the Leadership Lattice is the Organization domain, which is about managing the structures and dynamics of teams.

-The concerns here on a wide spectrum based on size - from building cohesion within a single team to organizing business units across a larger organization.
-There are some shared problems across this spectrum but as a company scales, the frameworks are very different.
+This includes everything from building cohesion within a single team to organizing business units across a larger organization.
+There are some shared problems across this spectrum, but the frameworks are very different based on scale.

-This part of the lattice is one of the most dynamic - team structures are constantly shifting, individuals move between teams

 * A guiding mental model I've found helpful is that of _Organizational Flow_.
 When we do things right to build and align teams in the right way, the organization structures become invisible and we can reach a collective ["flow" state](https://en.wikipedia.org/wiki/Flow_(psychology).
 On an individual level this is defined as "the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment".
 Getting to this state requires the active practices of alignment, thoughtful organization, conflict resolution - all which are key to this part of the lattice.
 How this is achieved looks very different in a team vs. a large organization, but ultimately we just want our organizational structures to _work_.
 When they do, we're in a flow state.